AlluSu/hedging-simulation/README.md

 # Hedging assignment
-The purpose of this assignment is to perform delta hedging, delta-vega, delta-vega-gamma hedging and other financial risk management strategies on real option data.
-In this report, we are using Apple's stock and option data, which was obtained from Refinitiv using the university's license with the Python script found under data/data-fetching-scripts directory.
+The purpose of this assignment is to perform delta hedging, delta-vega hedging, delta-vega-gamma hedging and other financial risk management strategies on real option data.
+In this report, we are using Apple's stock option data, which was obtained from Refinitiv using the university's license with the Python script found under *data/data-fetching-scripts* directory.
 Apple stock options was chosen due to Apple's stock being very liquid.

 This assignment was done as part of the Financial Engineering 1 class as a group project.

 ## Hedging and option greeks

 Hedging can be classified into two categories: static and dynamic.
 Static hedges do not need to be rebalanced when for example, volatility or underlying changes, as in dynamic hedging rebalancing is needed.
+A static hedge would be for example, a futures contract for a currency rate.

 ### Delta and Delta hedging